30 November 2023

 Major Tribes in Tanzania

-In Tanzania, there still tribes living in the traditional way, mostly in the villages.
+In Tanzania, there are still tribes living in the traditional way, mostly in the villages.
 In urban areas (but also some other places), many tribes are mixed and people live a more modern lifestyle.
 They still identify as being part of their tribe, but live in normal houses, in areas mixed with other tribes and religions.

 The major tribes in Tanzania include: